cessda/cessda.cdc.userguide/basic-search.md

 Basic keyword search is provided in the search bar in the upper right.

-The number of results is presented in the upper left.
+The number of results is presented in the upper middle.
 Results can be sorted by relevance, title, and date of the data collection.

 The search language options are provided next to the search box.